daniel-molina/visualequation/HACKING.md

 > **Temporal note**: They will be implemented as characters, not operators.
 > That way there is no need of a non-user op.
 ##### Subscripts and superscripts (DOWN and UP)
-Include an empty sub/super-script or go to it if it already script.
-The sub/super-script will be placed to the left if LDIR or to the right in any other case.
+Include an empty sub/super-script or select it if it is already a script.

+The sub/super-script will be the one to the left if dir is L or I. If dir is O, selection will be replaced with a PVOID at the same time the script is selected (and created if it did not exist).

 TAB an SHIFT-TAB after DOWN or UP will modify the position of the recently created script, including under/over-sets (see below).
 ##### Undersets and oversets (C-DOWN and C-UP)
-Add an under/over-set (a subequation just under/over another subequation).
+Add an under/over-set (a subequation exactly under/over another subequation).

 TAB an SHIFT-TAB after DOWN or UP will modify the position of the recently created under/over-set, including scripts.